sinclab/sinclab.github.io/connect/index.md

 # {% include icon.html icon="fa-regular fa-paper-plane" %}Apply

-Please visit [this page](/apply) for more information on how to become involved!
+Please visit [this page](/apply) for more information on opportunities to become involved as a postdoc, graduate student, postbac, or undergraduate student!

 {% include section.html %}